-Editor's Note — Coronavirus cases remain high across the globe.
+Editor’s Note: Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 13.
+Below is information on what to know if you still plan to travel, last updated on December 1, 2022.

-(CNN) — If you're planning a trip to one of the Disney Parks, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+If you’re planning to travel to one of the Disney Parks & Resorts around the world, here’s what you’ll need to know and expect if you want to visit during the Covid-19 pandemic.

 What’s on offer

 The original and, some might say, best, theme parks, Disney’s resorts remain a magical experience for all the family.
 From vertiginous rides to firework displays, and of course the chance to meet classic characters, a trip to a Disney Park makes memories that last a lifetime.

 Entry to each Disney Park is dependent on local travel restrictions.

 For example, the Shanghai resort (when open) can only be accessed by locals or those who meet China’s strict entry requirements, including two negative test results taken within 48 hours of departures.

 Earlier this year, Disney announced that all of its resorts in the US would lift mask requirements for vaccinated guests.